The Tom Lea Institute Internship

 My journey with the Tom Lea Institute began in 2019 during my final semester as a senior at UTEP while obtaining my undergraduate degree in history with a minor in museum studies.
-Focusing on the Tom Lea Institute’s digital library, collections, and education encouraged me to further apply my studies to the internship.
+Focusing on the Tom Lea Institute’s digital library, collections, and education encouraged me to apply my studies further.

-After the completion of my internship, I was offered a contract position as the Collections and Education manager.
+After completing my internship, I was offered a contract position as the Collections and Education manager.
 I advise and encourage anyone interested in an internship with the Tom Lea Institute to apply as it will further advance their studies toward a career.